Introduction

 Ensuring Long-Term Durability

-Use mounting brackets if provided: Some cabinets include brackets or clips for added support.
-Follow the provided instructions to enhance the security of your installation.
+Use mounting brackets if provided: Some cabinets come with brackets or clips for extra support.
+Follow the instructions to boost the security of your installation.

-By meticulously adhering to these steps, your new medicine cabinet will be securely installed and ready for use.
-This careful process not only guarantees functionality and safety but also preserves the aesthetic appeal of your bathroom design.
+By carefully following these steps, your new medicine cabinet will be securely installed and ready for use.
+This thoughtful process ensures it works well and looks great in your bathroom.

 5. Final Steps and Considerations